mattjmcnaughton/homelab/hardware/vm/docs/lxd/README.md

 - Update `inventory/hosts.yml` and `inventory/host_vars/$VM-HOSTNAME`.
     - As of 2025-05, we manage btrfs on `op-ampere` and then mount into VMs.
 We do not do any btrfs operations within our VMs.

-### Mount btrfs storage

-`lxc config device add $VM-NAME $DEVICE-NAME disk source=/path/on/host path=/path/on/target`

-For example, to mount in the `@vm-docker-compose-data` BtrFS subvolume, we would do the following:

-`lxc config device add vm-docker-compose btrfs-data disk source=/mnt/vm-docker-compose-data path=/mnt/data`

 ## Manage instances